Unistellar Odyssey Review: A New and Seamless User Experience

 The camera inside has a 3.7 megapixel resolution.

-Here are a number of images taken with the Odyssey shared by Unistellar:
+Here are a number of images that I captured with the Unistellar Odyssey.

 Value for Money